snoomrpower/LoLUpdater/README.md

 Right Click the zip file -> Properties -> Unblock

-Open a Powershell prompt as administrator
+Open a Windows command prompt as admin

 cd "C:\Riot Games\League of Legends"

-Set-ExecutionPolicy Unrestricted

-.\LoLUpdater.ps1
+powershell -NoProfile -ExecutionPolicy bypass -File LoLUpdater.ps1

 After the first restart you should just rerun the script, it will the restart again and you can play your game.